koenrane/KR-new-site/content/import/the-gears-of-impact.md

 ![](https://i.imgur.com/lDbQW2b.jpg )

+> [!exercise]
-_Exercise: Why does instrumental convergence happen?
-Would it be coherent to imagine a reality without it?_
+> Why does instrumental convergence happen?
+Would it be coherent to imagine a reality without it?

 #### Notes